FredericBlum/tutorials/instructions.md

-# Preparation for running the CLDF dictionary extraction
+# Preparation for running CLDF/Lexibank/Edictor on Windows

 ## Installing Python